jeanvillete/fixmsgen/README.md

     -17=321
     -54=1

-> the items within on the `-defaults` content are first loaded so later are loaded the arguments provided on the command (terminal),
+> the items within the file content addressed by the `-defaults` argument, are first loaded so later are loaded the arguments provided on the command line (terminal),
 > that means values from the file content are overwritten by the arguments provided alongside the command line.

+---

+# argument `-i` (mandatory)

+Argument `-i` is meant for the desired implementation for the generated fix message content.

 ---